 What is a credit score?

 Your credit score is one of the things that lenders use to find out what kind of borrower you are.
-It’s a three-digit number that represents your borrowing history and how likely it is that you’d be able to manage your loan repayments.
+It’s a number between 0-1250 that represents your borrowing history and helps lenders assess how likely it is that you’d be able to manage your loan repayments.

-There’s no ideal car finance credit score, or magic number to hit.
-But generally, the higher your credit score, the better, and the more likely it is you’ll be able to get a loan.
+There’s no ideal credit score needed for car finance, or magic number to hit.
+But generally, the higher your credit score, the better, and the more likely it is you’ll be considered for a loan.

 How your credit score affects car finance

-Your credit score influences the terms and interest rates you're offered for car finance.
-Higher credit scores could mean lower interest rates and more favourable loan terms.
+Your credit score may influence the terms and interest rates you're offered for car finance.
+You don’t need a high credit score to finance a car, but a higher score could mean lower interest rates and more favourable loan terms.

 On the flip side, if you have a poor credit score, you may be seen as a higher risk to lenders, and you could face higher interest rates, larger deposits, and stricter loan terms.